An AI robot assists construction workers with assembling a steel building frame.

 Most AI software for construction falls into two main buckets: subscription models or custom enterprise plans.
 Subscription-based platforms, often called Software-as-a-Service (SaaS), are the most common.
 You pay a recurring monthly or annual fee for access, which makes budgeting predictable and avoids a massive upfront cost.
 Some, like Mercator.ai, use this model to help you identify private projects months before they go public.
 Enterprise plans, on the other hand, are custom-built for your company’s specific workflows.
 They offer deep customization but come with a much higher price tag and longer implementation times.
 For most firms, a subscription service provides the power of AI without the enterprise-level overhead.

-Factoring in Implementation and Training
+Factoring in the Cost of Implementation and Training

 The price on the website isn't the total cost of ownership.
 You also need to consider implementation and training.
 For complex, custom-built AI systems, implementation can be a major project requiring significant investment.
 However, for a ready-to-use SaaS platform, this process is much simpler—often just a matter of setting up accounts and connecting your data.
 Don't forget about training, either.
 Your team needs to know how to use the software effectively to get real value from it.
 Look for platforms with intuitive interfaces and strong customer support to keep these hidden costs low.
 The easier a tool is to adopt, the faster you'll see results.